rust-mcp-stack/rust-mcp-sdk/README.md

 **rust-mcp-sdk** provides the necessary components for developing both servers and clients in the MCP ecosystem.
 Leveraging the [rust-mcp-schema](https://github.com/rust-mcp-stack/rust-mcp-schema) crate simplifies the process of building robust and reliable MCP servers and clients, ensuring consistency and minimizing errors in data handling and message processing.

-This project currently supports  **stdio** (Standard Input/Output) and  **sse** (Server-Sent Events) transports.
+This project currently supports following transports:
+- **stdio** (Standard Input/Output)
+- **sse** (Server-Sent Events).

-🚀The **rust-mcp-sdk** includes a lightweight [Axum](https://github.com/tokio-rs/axum) based server that handles all core functionality seamlessly.
+🚀 The **rust-mcp-sdk** includes a lightweight [Axum](https://github.com/tokio-rs/axum) based server that handles all core functionality seamlessly.
 Switching between `stdio` and `sse` is straightforward, requiring minimal code changes.
 The server is designed to efficiently handle multiple concurrent client connections and offers built-in support for SSL.

 **⚠️** **Streamable HTTP** transport and authentication still in progress and not yet available.
 Project is currently under development and should be used at your own risk.